 Made by Keen, Salomon, Vasque, Merrell and others, these lightweight insulated winter hiking boots are a much better choice for beginner winter hikers and snowshoers, even if you want to test yourself in more challenging terrain.

 When purchasing these boots, you want to look at how much insulation they have.
-Four hundred grams of insulation (usually Thinsulate) is good for hiking in temperatures between 30 degrees, down to 10 below zero (Fahrenheit).
-Two hundred grams of insulation is good for warmer climates where temperatures are between 40 degrees and 20 degrees, while six hundred grams of insulation is good for temperatures colder than -10 below zero.
+Four hundred gram insulation (usually Thinsulate) is good for hiking in temperatures between 30 degrees, down to 10 below zero (Fahrenheit).
+Two hundred gram insulation is good for warmer climates where temperatures are between 40 degrees and 20 degrees, while six hundred gram insulation is good for temperatures colder than -10 below zero.
 However, that’s dangerously cold and I wouldn’t advise hiking in that weather if you can avoid it.

 What About Mountaineering Boots?